alanng10/Secane/Docue/Require/a.md

 Secane has require.

+Secane require has Type.
+Type is Type Board only.

 Secane require has Video.
 Video is 4096 wed time 2304 het pixel.
 Video aspect ratio in dimen is same as aspect ratio in pixel.